Qaṭṭunān: History

 Zimri-Lim was known to make unannounced visits to his various palaces.
 In one text Zimri-Addu complains "I have heard from my own sources about my lord's travel to Qattnunâ.
 If my lord is coming here, a note from my lord should promptly reach me so that I can prepare in advance of my lord."

 After a long and successful reign which included an alliance with Babylon the kingdom of Mari, minus Mari itself which had been destroyed, fell under the control of Babylon during its expansionist phase under Hammurabi whose 33rd year name included "... overthrew in battle the army of Mari and Malgium and caused Mari and its territory and the various cities of Subartu to dwell under his authority in friendship ...".

 After the fall of Babylon c.
-1600 BC Qaṭṭunān along with Saggarâtum, became part of the Kingdom of Hana, with Terqa usually considered to be its capitol.
+1600 BC Qaṭṭunān along with Saggarâtum, became part of the Kingdom of Ḫana, with Terqa usually considered to be its capitol.
 This continued until c.
 1400 BC when Hana became a vassal of the Mitanni Empire.
 At that point the capital of Hana became Qaṭṭunān.
 After that there are no records of Qaṭṭunān though it has been suggested that it existed under other names.